Private Managed Forest Land

 Private Managed Forest Land Program Review

-The Ministry of Forests conducted a review of the Private Managed Forest Land Program.
-The review is one of several policy reforms announced as part of the Coast Forest Sector Revitalization Initiative.
+In 2019 the Ministry of Forests conducted a review of the Private Managed Forest Land Program.
+The review was one of several policy reforms announced as part of the Coast Forest Sector Revitalization Initiative, to examine how well the program encouraged private landowners to manage their lands for long-term forest production while maintaining sustainable forest management practices.